-If students are working in pairs, shuffle the pack and deal cards to both learners.
-The first should turn over their card; then the other child does the same.
-As quickly as possible, students should work out the product of the two numbers.
+If students work in pairs, shuffle the pack and deal cards to both learners.
+The first should turn over their card; the other child does the same.
+Students should work out the product of the two numbers as quickly as possible.

 Whoever says the correct answer first can keep the cards and place them at the bottom of their pile.

 If no one gets it, they can swap the cards and place them at the bottom.

 Turn over one or two cards (if making a 2-digit number).
 As quickly as the students can, get them to write as many calculations as possible that equal the generated number.
 This can be great practice for simple number facts and a perfect addition to your number talks.

 To challenge your students, use the playing cards to place onto prepared templates for addition, subtraction, multiplication, and division questions.
 For example, if your child has moved onto multiplication involving decimals, your template would reflect this.
 You can make this as easy or challenging as you need to.

 After you've introduced these games, you can add some digital fact practice with these fun online math fact games.

 For this activity, you will require a sheet of squared paper, pencil, and ruler in addition to the pack of cards.
 You should also have something to create the fraction bar such as a piece of string or a stick.

 Place cards face down on the table.
 Have your students choose two and place them either side of the fraction bar.